Our guide to the best cameras for photojournalism and documentary lists options for beginners and professionals alike.

 At a glance:

-A good photojournalism camera should ideally be a bit of a mixed bag – able to cope with a variety of shooting situations and capable of keeping up at a fast pace.
-Canon’s mirrorless EOS R system has plenty of viable options, but for our money, the best pick right now is the EOS R6 Mark II.
+A good photojournalism camera should ideally be a bit of a mixed bag – able to cope with a fast pace and a variety of shooting situations.
+Although Canon’s mirrorless EOS R system has plenty of viable options, the best pick for our money right now is the EOS R6 Mark II.
 It’s not as high-resolution as the dazzling EOS R5, but it’s faster, not to mention cheaper.
-And on that subject, while the flagship EOS R3 has it outgunned in speed terms thanks to its stacked sensor design, that camera is firmly out of most people’s price range.
+And on that subject, while the flagship EOS R3 has it outgunned in speed thanks to its stacked sensor design, that camera is firmly out of most people’s price range.

 The EOS R6 Mark II, meanwhile, is good for just about everything.
-Its 24MP full-frame sensor is realistically providing more than enough resolution for most purposes.
+To begin with, its 24MP full-frame sensor is realistically providing more than enough resolution for most purposes.
 Its ISO range extends up to 204,800, making it a beast in low light, and with the electronic shutter it can manage a burst mode of 40fps.
 The autofocus speed and accuracy are excellent – something Canon always knocks out of the park – and its triple-dial control system provides a smooth handling experience.
-For more of our thoughts, check out our Canon EOS R6 Mark II review, which we’re updating as we spend more time with this excellent camera.
+Check out our Canon EOS R6 Mark II review, which we’re updating as we spend more time with this excellent camera.

 Pros: